Sharp error bounds for approximate eigenvalues and singular values from subspace methods: Numerical experiments

 \paragraph{Well-separated Ritz values} We let the eigenvalues be uniformly distributed with $D=\mbox{diag}(1,2,\ldots, n)$.
-To illustrate the sharpness of our theoretical bound we first use the exact value of $\min_j|\theta_i-\lambda_j(A_2)|$, that is, taking (the usually unknown quantity) $\lambda_j(A_2)$ as known.
+To illustrate the sharpness of our theoretical bound we first use the exact value of $\mbox{Gap}_i$, that is, taking (the usually unknown quantity) $\lambda_j(A_2)$ as known.
 The resulting bound is shown as ``Thm.~\ref{thm:main} exact''.
-However in practice this distance is usually unknown, so to invoke Theorem~\ref{thm:main} using only information that is usually available, we use the estimate $\min_j|\theta_i-\lambda_j(A_2)|\geq \max_k |\theta_i-\theta_{k}|$, hence we let $\delta_i=\max_k |\theta_i-\theta_{k}|-\|E_i\|_2$ instead of \eqref{del2}.
+However in practice this distance is usually unknown, so to invoke Theorem~\ref{thm:main} using only information that is usually available, we use the estimate $\mbox{Gap}_i\geq \max_k |\theta_i-\theta_{k}|$, hence we let $\delta_i=\max_k |\theta_i-\theta_{k}|-\|E_i\|_2$ instead of \eqref{del2}.
 This assumption is valid when the eigensolver approximates the extreme eigenvalues and the approximation is high quality.
 The resulting bound corresponds to ``Thm.~\ref{thm:main} approximate'' in \Cref{fig:sym_fig_sep}.
-We compare our bound to the exact error $|\theta_i-\lambda_i|$, the bound \eqref{eq:liliSymbd} from~\cite{LiLi}, shown as ``LiLi'', the ``classical" bound~\eqref{eq:classicalbd}, and $\|E_i\|_2$ which is the crude bound using Weyl's theorem.
+We compare our bound to the exact error $|\theta_i-\lambda_i|$, the bound \eqref{eq:liliSymbd} from~\cite{LiLi} (shown as ``Li-Li (large gap)''), the bound \eqref{eq:lili_11block} which is \eqref{eq:liliSymbd} applied to the partitioning~\ref{eq:11block} (``Li-Li (1-1 block)''), the ``classical" bound~\eqref{eq:classicalbd}, and $\|E_i\|_2$ which is the crude bound using Weyl's theorem.
 Notice from Weyl's bound that $\|E_1\|_2\lesssim \|E_2\|_2\lesssim \ldots \lesssim \|E_k\|_2$ with $\|E_1\|_2\ll \|E_k\|_2$, which is a typical graded behavior as mentioned in the introduction.

+In \Cref{fig:sym_fig_sep} we observe that Theorem~\ref{thm:main} gives the sharpest error bound for the Ritz values (whether or not $\lambda(A_2)$ is known or estimated), especially for small $i$.
+The bounds Classical and Li-Li (1-1 block) are also of good quality and are nearly identical in this experiment.
+The latter and our theorem reflect the $\mathcal{O}(\|E_i\|_2^2)$ trend of the actual errors, unlike Weyl's theorem.
+For interior eigenvalues, our \Cref{thm:main} gives results close to Li-Li and Classical (because the spectral gaps in all three bounds are about the same); but as we move to extreme eigenvalues, the term $\mbox{Gap}_i$ in the denominator in \Cref{thm:main} increases (and the residual $\|E_i\|_2$ decreases), which leads to significantly higher accuracy (here, about a factor 100 improvement).
+This illustrates the key idea that our bounds are asymptotically sharp as $E\rightarrow 0$.

+The bound ``Li-Li (large gap)'' mainly serves to illustrate that, if the residual in the numerator is $\|E\|_2$ the accuracy of the bound is significantly lower, even if the gap in the denominator is $\mbox{Gap}_i$.
+This is intuitive when the residuals are graded, like in this example.